alauda/acp-iac-guide/guide/acp_resource_management.md

 - **Best Practices**: These modules are designed according to ACP-recommended best practices, making IaC writing elegant and efficient.
 - **Maintenance Support**: These modules are continuously maintained and updated by Alauda Cloud, ensuring compatibility with the ACP platform.

-ACP Modules are hosted in the [alauda/terraform-acp-modules](https://github.com/alauda/terraform-acp-modules) repository.
-The [README document](https://github.com/alauda/terraform-acp-modules/blob/v3.16/README.md) in the repository introduces the basic usage of the modules to help users get started quickly.
+The README document in the ACP Modules repository introduces the basic usage of the modules to help users get started quickly.
 Additionally, the README document for each module in the repository provides detailed parameter descriptions and usage examples, allowing users to select appropriate modules based on their needs.

 ## Managing ACP Resources Using the Kubectl Provider